 The UK has already invested €615 million spent by UK on R&D and awareness.
 They have already seen a 40 percent reduction in antibiotics sales for livestock care and a seven percent reduction in overall antibiotics use since 2014.
 Still, progress in the UK alone will not sever the global reach of antimicrobial resistance.

 Across the Atlantic, the Centers for Disease Control and Prevention (CDC) received reports of drug-resistant bacteria infecting US citizens that had surgery in Tijuana, Mexico.
 Approximately half of those infected with resistant Pseudomonas aeruginosa had a medical procedure performed at the same hospital.
 The problem with so-called “medical tourism” is that antimicrobial infection rates could be higher in different countries.
 Case in point: drug-resistant P. aeruginosa is rare in the US and difficult to treat.

-Fortunately, the US government has ramped up its efforts to combat antimicrobial resistance.
-Last year, they launched a year-long campaign with the (CDC) to encourage global organizations to commit to the cause.
+Fortunately, the US government has ramped up its efforts to combat acquired drug resistance.
+Last year, they launched a year-long campaign with the CDC to encourage global organizations to commit to the cause.
 As with the UK, the US government’s priority is to slow the spread of resistance, better regulate prescriptions and find alternatives to antimicrobials.

 Given the gravity of the situation, Secretary Hancock urges for a global response.